balena-labs-projects/xserver/README.md

 ## Usage

-Set the `DISPLAY` variable in your application to `localhost:0` before running any GUI applications
+Set the `DISPLAY` variable in your application to `<xserver host>:0` where <xserver host> is the name of the container running the X server before running any GUI applications.
+Set `ALLOWED_HOSTS` to a comma delimited string of hosts that need to connect to the server.